-When we’ve been eating well for a few months, the Universe notices and decides to give us a little push.
-Then we start to feel the energy and notice the changes in our physique.
+When you’ve been eating well for a few months, the Universe notices and decides to give you a little push.
+Then you start to feel the energy and see the changes in your physique.

 Habits Minimize Thinking

-When the waiter brings our dinner, we automatically separate half to take home and have for lunch the next day.
+How about if you habitually control your meals’ portion sizes?
+When the waiter brings your dinner, you automatically separate half the meal to take home and have for lunch the next day.

-Direct deposit puts money in savings for us.
+Direct deposit puts money in savings for you.

 Habits Reduce the Need for Willpower

 Habits make actions automatic.
-We don’t have to convince or remind ourselves of what we intend to do.
-When the act is a habit, we just do it because it’s what we do.
+You don’t have to convince or remind yourself of what you intend to do.
+When the act is a habit, you do it because it’s what you do.

 Habits are Horrible